kognise/obsidian-aviation/FAR/Volume 4/D Special regulations/0380 Public charters.md

 \(1\) The charter is conducted in accordance with subpart B of this part and

-\(2\) The charter operator conforms to all requirements of this part that are applicable to charter operators within the Department's jurisdiction, other than §[[Volume 4/D Special regulations/0380 Public charters.md#§380.25   Prospectus filing and related requirements.|§380.25]], 380.28, 380.30 through 380.36, and 380.50.
+\(2\) The charter operator conforms to all requirements of this part that are applicable to charter operators within the Department's jurisdiction, other than [[Volume 4/D Special regulations/0380 Public charters.md#§380.25   Prospectus filing and related requirements.|§§380.25]], 380.28, 380.30 through 380.36, and 380.50.

 ### §§380.41-380.42   \[Reserved\]